qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

   Press the |signPlus| button and type in the name ``rg_layout_margin``.
 Set the value to ``7.5``.
 Press the |signPlus| button again and type in the name ``rg_layout_height_header``.
 Set the value to ``36``.
 * Now you are ready to create the position and the size of the map canvas automatically by means of the variables.
-Go to the :guilabel:`Item Properties` panel and open the menu :guilabel:`Position and Size`.
+Go to the :guilabel:`Item Properties` panel and open the :guilabel:`Position and Size` section.
   Click the |dataDefineExpressionOn| :sup:`Data defined override` for ``X``.
 From :guilabel:`Variables`, choose ``@rg_layout_margin``.
   Click the |dataDefineExpressionOn| :sup:`Data defined override` for ``Y``.
 Choose :guilabel:`Edit...` and type in the formula
   ``to_real(@rg_layout_margin) + to_real(@rg_layout_height_header)``.
 This means that the